cldwalker/atomfiles/README.md

 ### Developing with Clojure

 To enable some of these, start the clojure bundle with the `package-switch:start-packages` command.
+For `linter-kondo`, you'll need to install clj-kondo e.g. `brew install borkdude/brew/clj-kondo`.

 The main packages I use are:
 * `chlorine`: Provides a nice modern clj repl using the modern [socket